Canadian passport: ePassport

 In 2008, Passport Canada announced that it would be issuing electronic passports to Canadian travellers starting in 2012.
 The e-passport will have an electronic chip encoded with the bearer's name, gender, and date and place of birth and a digital portrait of their face.

 On 7 April 2010, Passport Canada announced that in 2012, Canada will begin issuing electronic passports, or ePassports, to all its citizens.
 Passport Canada states that "the use of ePassports will allow Canada to follow international standards in the field of passport security to protect the nation's borders and maintain the ease of international travel that Canadians currently enjoy.
 At the same time, Passport Canada will start offering the option of a 10-year validity period as well as the current 5-year validity period."

-In September 2011, Passport Canada announced that the electronic passport would be ready by the end of 2012, however this was pushed back to 2013 when the organisation found significant delay because of an increase in passport applications for revised entry policies to the United States in the late 2000s and a lengthy consultation process was needed to survey public reactions to the new passport changes.
+In September 2011, Passport Canada announced that the electronic passport would be ready by the end of 2012; however, this was pushed back to 2013 when the organisation found significant delay because of an increase in passport applications for revised entry policies to the United States in the late 2000s and a lengthy consultation process was needed to survey public reactions to the new passport changes.

 All Canadian passports issued on or after 1 July 2013 have been ePassports.

-All ePassports are issued with 36 pages as opposed to the previous choice of 24 or 48 pages.
+All ePassports are now issued with 38 pages.
+From 2013 to 2023 they had 36 pages, and there had previously been a choice of 24 or 48 pages with the machine-readable passports.

 Proposed online application process

 In 2015, IRCC (then known as CIC) planned to modify the passport renewal system by integrating the passport issuance platform with its Global Case Management System (GCMS), a consolidated IT system for citizenship and immigration applications.
 Under the proposed system modelled after New Zealand, passport holders would no longer need to return their old passports to CIC for cancellation, but can instead apply for a new passport online while keeping the old documents before they receive the new ones.
 Instead of returning the old passports, applicants would be asked to cut the corners of these documents "through an honour system".
-The new process was expected to be available in November 2015, however the plan was cancelled in October when the use of GCMS for passport applications was temporarily suspended due to numerous security glitches in the system.
+The new process was expected to be available in November 2015; however, the plan was cancelled in October when the use of GCMS for passport applications was temporarily suspended due to numerous security glitches in the system.
 IRCC permanently suspended the use of GCMS for passport applications in February 2016 following an internal audit.
 GCMS will not be used for passport applications until all risks, which include "Passport Program business requirements", are identified and secured.